MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/winui-project-templates-in-visual-studio.md

 | Blank App, Packaged (WinUI 3 in Desktop) | C# and C++ | Creates a desktop .NET 5 (C#) or native Win32 (C++) app with a WinUI-based user interface.
 The generated project includes a basic window that derives from the **Microsoft.UI.Xaml.Window** class in the WinUI library that you can use to start building your UI.
 For more information about this project type, see [Create your first WinUI 3 app](create-your-first-winui3-app.md).<p></p>The solution also includes a [Windows Application Packaging Project](/windows/msix/desktop/desktop-to-uwp-packaging-dot-net) that is configured to build the app into an [MSIX package](/windows/msix/overview).
 This provides a modern deployment experience, the ability to integrate with Windows 10 and later features via package extensions, and much more.  |
 | [Experimental] Blank App (WinUI 3 in UWP) | C# and C++ | Creates a UWP app that with a WinUI-based user interface.
 The generated project includes a basic page that derives from the **Microsoft.UI.Xaml.Controls.Page** class in the WinUI library that you can use to start building your UI.
 For more information about this project type, see [Create your first WinUI 3 app](create-your-first-winui3-app.md). |

+> [!NOTE]
+> To enhance the developer experience of working in the **WinUI 3 in Desktop** projects, you can optionally install the single-project MSIX packaging tools extension for Visual Studio and combine the packaging project settings into your application project.
+This extension enables you to develop and build your MSIX-packaged application without requiring a separate packaging project.
+For more information, see [Package your app using single-project MSIX](../../windows-app-sdk/single-project-msix.md).

 You can use these WinUI project templates to build components that can be loaded and used by a WinUI-based app.

 | Template | Language | Description |